jclarson/PacMen/README.md

 # Installation:

-Requires the index.html and pacmen.js files to be in the same directory, and a subdirectory called images containing the PacMan1.png file.
+Requires the index.html and pacmen.js files to be in the same directory, and a subdirectory called images containing the 4 PNG files.

 # Usage: